TheOdinProject/curriculum/javascript/organizing_your_javascript_code/es6_modules.md

 ~~~

 <span id="module-knowledge-check"></span>
 There are _many_ benefits to writing your code in modules.
 One of the most compelling is code reuse.
-If, for instance, you have written some functions that manipulate the DOM in a specific way, putting all of those into their own file as a 'module' means that you can copy that file and re-use it very easily!
+If, for instance, you have written some functions that manipulate the DOM in a specific way, putting all of those into their own file as a 'module' means that you can copy that file and reuse it very easily!

 There are also the same benefits as when using factory functions or the module pattern (the module pattern and ES6 modules are not the same things; this naming convention is frustrating).
 With the introduction of ES6 Modules, the module pattern (IIFEs) is not needed anymore, though you might still encounter them in the wild.
 When using ES6 modules, only what is exported can be accessed in other modules by importing.
 Additionally, any declarations made in a module are not automatically added to the global scope.
 By using ES6 modules, you can keep different parts of your code cleanly separated, which makes writing and maintaining your code much easier and less error-prone.
 Keep in mind that you can _definitely_ export constructors, classes and factory functions from your modules.